 During Spider-Verse, she appeared in the first arc of Spider-Woman volume five, teaming up with Jessica Drew before spinning off into her own ongoing series in February 2015, written by Robbie Thompson (known for his work on Supernatural.
 Initially running for seven issues, Silk, like many other titles, was put on hold for the massive Secret Wars event, but returned with a new volume during the All-New, All-Different Marvel initiative later that year.
 In the second volume, Silk is working for Black Cat, or so it seems as she is actually a mole for SHIELD, but things start to get complicated, as Silk gains some anger issues as well as having a hard time remembering Black Cat isn't her friend.
 This volume ran for nineteen issues.

 Cindy appears (in her unpowered, civilian form) as a classmate of Peter's in 2017's Spider-Man: Homecoming, played there by Tiffany Espensen, later reprising the role in Avengers: Infinity War.
 In June 2018, it was announced that Sony began developing a film based on the character, but whether or not it will be set in the MCU (with Espensen reprising the role) is unconfirmed.
+It was also reported in December 2018 that Silk would feature in a spinoff of Spider-Man: Into the Spider-Verse, alongside Spider-Gwen and Jessica Drew.

 Notable Comic Books